Brenner Pass to Venice

 Day 10: Mestre or Venice

 Due to organizational reasons, weather conditions, or provisions issued by local authorities, the itinerary may be subject to some changes before and/or during the holiday.
-Along the way, you may find temporary deviations (for example road work) which cannot be foreseen and will not be indicated on your route description or GPS tracks.
-Please follow the directions posted locally.Day 1: Bolzano
+Along the way, you may find temporary deviations (for example road work) that cannot be foreseen and will not be indicated on your route description or GPS tracks.
+Please follow the directions posted locally.Day 1: Innsbruck

-Welcome to Bolzano, a famous commercial and tourist center, and also a historical and cultural connection between the Italian and the German world.
-The historical center of Bolzano boasts an enchanting beauty.
-If you have time, explore this unique city.Day 2: Brenner Pass – Bressanone, (85 km by transfer) plus, 34 mi.
+Welcome to Innsbruck, a city well known for its winter sports as well as for its modern and Imperial architecture.
+It boasts an enchanting beauty, surrounded by mountains frequented by hikers and skiers alike.
+If you have time, explore this unique city.Day 2: Innsbruck - Brenner Pass - Bressanone, (40 km by transfer) plus, 34 mi.
 (55 km by bike)

-After a private transfer to Brennero, you start biking into the green Isarco valley.
+After a private transfer to Brennero (Brenner Pass), you start biking into the green Isarco Valley.
 Your cycling day continues without difficulties through villages and lush green meadows to the 19th-century Fortezza fortress, one of the most striking fortresses of the Alpine area, comprising a giant labyrinth of rooms, corridors, and stairways.
 Before reaching your final destination of Bressanone, you will pass by Lake Varna, surrounded by woods and mountains.
 You may want to stop for a swim.
 Bressanone is an ancient city, the oldest in Tyrol.Elevation gain: 130 m

 Day 3: Bressanone – Bolzano, 28 mi.
 (45 km)